donutrj/heartbreaker/content/Classes/Wizards.md

 A wizard may cast the same spell from their hole multiple times in a day, assuming they have at least one die to commit to it.
 ## Mechanics
-To cast a spell, the wizard makes
+To cast a spell, the wizard makes an intelligence test.
 ## Concentration
 Some spells require concentration, which means it ends when the target moves out of sight, range, or when the wizard becomes distracted.
 ## Learning New Spells